Camel Hump Fat Roasted Potatoes & Brussel Sprouts

 I decided to use the camel hump fat in two different ways: in my cast-iron skillet and for roasting in the oven.
 Note: the following recipe would also work well with tallow or lard (which are traditionally used for frying and roasting).

-Therefore, I cut my brussel sprouts in half and mixed them with the melted camel hump fat in a glas pyrex dish, and sprinkled everything with salt and pepper.
-This went into the oven at 425˚F for about 30 mins (up to 45 mins depending on the size of your brussel sprouts).
+Therefore, I cut my Brussels sprouts in half and mixed them with the melted camel hump fat in a glass pyrex dish, and sprinkled everything with salt and pepper.
+This went into the oven at 425˚F for about 30 mins (up to 45 mins depending on the size of your Brussels sprouts).